yuppity/ttml2srt/README.md

 # ttml2srt
-Convert TTML subtitles used by Netflix, HBO, CMore and others to SRT format
+Convert TTML subtitles used by Netflix, HBO, CMore and others to SRT format.

+`ttml2srt` is *not* a full-featured TTML-to-SRT converter and only works on a small subset of TTML documents.
+Namely, documents that follow the formats seen on the aforementioned streaming services.
+Parts of the spec that you might expect support for that nevertheless aren't supported include overlapping time intervals, text styling (italics, etc.), and regions.

+Note: I'll happily relinquish the repo name if you want to host a more full-featured, universal TTML-to-SRT converter under the same name.

 ## Usage
 ```